Housing and Social Inclusion Project

 Is Supported Living Really Working?

 Can we confidently say that Supported Living is being delivered effectively?
 After the scandal at Winterbourne View, can this approach be applied to people with high and complex support needs?
-Two national conferences - one in March in London, one in Sheffield in June.
-Click on the right for more details.
+Two national conferences - one in March in London, one in Leeds in June 2012.

 Useful Links